 Before founding Pairs in Paris, Caroline Robert worked at the Hermès workshops and in custom shoemaking.
-Far from the hype effects, the label has rather worked in an minimalist register, putting the emphasis on construction and material quality (although we can notice more fantasy in the women collections).
+Far from the hype effects, the label has rather worked in an minimalist repertoire, putting the emphasis on construction and material quality (although we can notice more fantasy in the women collections).
 With their 100% cotton canvas and unbleached colour, the Sébastopol will be ideal this summer.
 (100 €)

 Heading for Stockholm, to Eytys'.
 First known for its sneakers, the brand now offers a complete, fully unisex wardrobe.
 Without laces, we like the clean design of the Doja, simply enhanced by a purple border at the back.
 The little something extra?
 The cork insole, which absorbs moisture.
 Not glamorous, but useful.
 (200 €)

 The sole with raised patterns is the signature of the Korean label AGE, which it systematically applies to otherwise classic models.
 A good way to bring a twist to a slightly simplistic pair, without doing too much. (approx. 140 €)